All manuscripts should be submitted via ScholarOne Manuscripts.

 Authors are advised to read recent issues of the journal to note details of the scope of papers, headings, tables, illustrations, style, and general form.
-The body text of the paper should use Times New Roman font and should be typed with 1.5 or 2.0 line spacing.
 Observance of these and the following details will shorten the time between submission and publication.
 Poorly prepared and unnecessarily lengthy manuscripts have less chance of being accepted.

-Authors of large papers are requested to contact the Editor prior to submission to negotiate arrangements to accommodate them.
+Authors of large papers are requested to contact the Editor-in-Chief prior to submission to negotiate arrangements to accommodate them.

 This should be concise and informative and should contain all keywords necessary to facilitate retrieval by modern searching techniques.
 Titles including generic or specific names should also contain the name of taxa at higher rank, e.g. Division, Class, Order or Family.
 Nomenclatural authorities should be omitted from the title.
 An abridged title that does not exceed 50 characters should also be supplied for use as a running head.